-Whereas unique differences exist between each of these hormones, all work together to regulate appetite, weight, cravings, metabolism, stress, mood, and much more.
+Whereas unique differences exist between each of these hormones, all work together to regulate appetite, weight, cravings, metabolism, mood, and much more.

 Sure, certain medications, menopause, diagnoses, and individual differences can influence the weight loss process, but generally speaking, the path to weight loss is not complicated.

 Yet, when we start talking about the importance of self-care, which releases oxytocin, in the weight loss and emotional health journey, that’s where progress slams on its brakes and we women tend to roll our eyes and remark, “You want me to do what?”